-- report malpractice that has been observed or is - ask questions about Vestas policies, or difficult issues of behaviour or ethics, when the answers cannot be found elsewhere faith, regardless of whether or not the claim can be substantiated.
-Vestas $\ensuremath{\mathsf{EthicsLine}}$
+- report malpractice that has been observed or is suspected: - ask questions about Vestas policies, or difficult issues of behaviour or ethics, when the answers cannot be found elsewhere

 Vestas EthicsLine is operated by an independent company.
-Anyone using it may remain anonymous.
-Subject to applicable laws, all matters reported through Vestas EthicsLine will be investigated.
+Except where specifically prohibited by local law, anyone using Vestas EthicsLine may remain anonymous.
+Subject to applicable laws, all matters reported through Vestas

+EthicsLine will be investigated.
 Everyone involved will be treated fairly.
-Vestas will not tolerate retaliation against anyone who files a report in good
+Vestas will not tolerate retaliation against anyone who files a report in good faith, regardless of whether or not the claim can be substantiated.
+Vestas EthicsLine